astrid-project/cb-manager/README.md

 In addition, the data model allow to see the status of the connections between the ExecEnvs.
 The *connection* index couples the ExecEnv and the network link to which it belongs.
 This index should contains all the information regarding the network link and the ExecEnv as, for example, the IP address (version 4 and/or 6) or if the link is encrypted and how (which method, etc.).

 The *software* index contains the installed software with relative properties.
 Each software record is referred to a specific ExecEnv that indicate where the software is installed.
 This part is out of scope of the ASTRID project context and, for this reason, it is this highlighted with a dashed box.
 The API implementation does not consider this index.
 Nervelessness, it represents a typical solution for various common cases.
 The proposed data model allows the customization with the integration of additional entities in very simple way.

-## References

-[^1]: In the dash-case (also referred as *hyphen-case* or *kebab-case*) format all the letters are lower-case, the punctuation is not allowed and the words are separated by single dash (or hyphen: -).
-Example: *exec-env*.

-[^2]: We use the terms properties, fields and attributes interchangeably.

-[^3]: In the snake-case format all the letters are lower-case, the punctuation is not allowed and the words are separated by single underscore (_).
-Example: *exec_env_id*.

-[^4]: In our architecture the agents are Beats from Elastic Stack.
-Notwithstanding, the data model refers to a generic agent allowing to possibility to use different types.

-[^5]: In Elasticsearch, each document is identified by a unique id.
-For obvious reasons, in the description of the following indices, we omit the description of all the id fields.

-[^6]: "Getting started with Beats,"[Online].
-Available: https://www.elastic.co/guide/en/beats/libbeat/current/getting-started.html

-[^7]: "Polycube. eBPF/XDP-based software framework for fast network services running in the Linux kernel," [Online].
-Available: https://github.com/polycube-network/polycube.

-[^8]: With nested index, we refer to index that are embedded inside your parent one, https://www.elastic.co/blog/managing-relations-inside-elasticsearch.

 ## Methods